-Press SHIFT-5 (SEQ VIEW), or just double-press SEQ VIEW, to go to this page.
+Press SHIFT-5 (SEQ VIEW) to go to this page.

 The overview uses a few different symbols, as shown below.
 One detail bears mention: if both loops are on the same step, the Coincident Loop symbol is shown.

 Master Lane Progress Bar